Field Supplies

 Paper maps

-Paper maps can help you mark out your survey plot and ensure your safety in the field.
+If you prefer, we have printable PDFs maps of the survey areas to help you mark out your survey plot and ensure your safety in the field.

 Volunteer badge